Biostatistics Concentration (BIS)

 Degree Requirements

-The Biostatistics concentration requires the completion of fifteen required and elective courses for the Standard Pathway and the Implementation and Prevention Sciences Pathway.
-Sixteen required and elective courses must be completed for the Data Science Pathway.
-These requirements exclude the Seminar, BIS 525/BIS 526; the Summer Internship, BIS 695; EPH 100; and EPH 101Note: Half-term courses cannot count as an elective unless an additional half-term course is taken, and the Biostatistics faculty have approved both courses as an elective.
+The Biostatistics concentration requires the completion of fourteen required and elective courses for the Standard Pathway and the Implementation and Prevention Sciences Pathway.
+Fifteen required and elective courses must be completed for the Data Science Pathway.
+These requirements exclude the Seminar, BIS 525/BIS 526; the Summer Internship, BIS 695; PUBH 100; and PUBH 101Note: Half-term courses cannot count as an elective unless an additional half-term course is taken, and the Biostatistics faculty have approved both courses as an elective.
+Additionally, all first-year students must participate in an online Public Health Primer course the summer before their first term.

 The Graduate School requires an overall grade average of High Pass, including grades of Honors in at least two full-term graduate courses for students enrolled in a two-year program.
 In order to maintain the minimum average of High Pass, each grade of Pass on the student’s transcript must be balanced by one grade of Honors.
 Each grade of Fail must be balanced by two grades of Honors.
 If a student retakes a course in which the student has received a failing grade, only the newer grade will be considered in calculating this average.
 The initial grade of Fail, however, will remain on the student’s transcript.
 A grade awarded at the conclusion of a full-year course in which no grade is awarded at the end of the first term would be counted twice in calculating this average.